 - 240 ml / 1 cup unsweetened non dairy milk

 - 2 tablespoons + 1 teaspoon oil of choice or cashew butter for oil free but they won't be quite as light and fluffy

 - 1 medium banana peeled , weighing around 170 g in it's skin

 - 200g / 1½ cups + 2 tablespoons all purpose flour or spelt flour (see the recipe notes re measuring the flour).
 If you are in the UK use plain flour

 - 1 tablespoon baking powder

 - ¼ teaspoon baking soda , bicarbonate of soda in the UK

 - ¼ teaspoon ground nutmeg

-- To make by hand:
+To make the batter by hand

-- Add all of the dry ingredients to a bowl, whisk them together, then gradually pour in the milk, stirring as you go to work out the lumps.
-Stir until all of the flour is absorbed and the batter is smooth, then leave to rest for 10 minutes before carrying on as above.
+- Add all of the dry ingredients to a bowl, whisk them together, then gradually pour in the milky banana mixture, stirring as you go to work out the lumps.
+Stir until all of the flour is absorbed and the batter is smooth, then leave to rest while you grease and preheat your waffle iron as per the instructions above.